sunpy/ndcube/joss_paper/paper.md

 methods to manipulate them self-consistently.
-These aim to provide simple and intuitive ways of handling coordinate-aware data, analogous to how users handle coordinate-agnostic data with arrays. ndcube requires that coordinate transformations be be expressed via the World Coordinate System (WCS), a coordinate framework commonly used throughout astronomy.
+These aim to provide simple and intuitive ways of handling coordinate-aware data, analogous to how users handle coordinate-agnostic data with arrays. ndcube requires that coordinate transformations be expressed via the World Coordinate System (WCS), a coordinate framework commonly used throughout astronomy.
-The WCS framework has multiple implementations, e.g. FITS-WCS, gWCS, etc., each with a different incompatible API, which makes workflows and derived tools non-transferable between implementations. ndcube overcomes this challenge by leveraging AstroPy's WCS API [APE-14; @ape14] which can be wrapped around underlying WCS implementations, thereby creating an implementation-agnostic API for interacting with the WCS coordinate transformations ndcube's data-WCS coupling allows users to analyze their data more easily and reliably, thus helping to boost their scientific output.
+The WCS framework has multiple implementations, e.g. FITS-WCS, gWCS, etc., each with a different incompatible API, which makes workflows and derived tools non-transferable between implementations. ndcube overcomes this by leveraging AstroPy's WCS API [APE-14; @ape14] which can be wrapped around underlying WCS implementations, thereby enabling ndcube to support any WCS implementation with the same API. ndcube's data-WCS coupling allows users to analyze their data more easily and reliably, thus helping to boost their scientific output.